Job interview excitement

 She said: “He’s really cute.
 He’s nice, but he never told me he cared.
 He never told me he loved me.”

 She ended up going out with another guy who didn’t say or do any of the above, treated her like crap, but he did say those three magic words: “I love you baby”. (ok, 4 words)

 Did you know the same thing happens during job interviews every day?

 - “I really like this industry.”

-- “I am fascinated by what you guys are doing in this space.”
+- “What you guys are doing in this space if fascinating”

 - “I see a long-term career here.”